KyleJonesWinsted/MMC-Web-Inventory/README.md

 ### Restrictions
 ---
-Although the site is publicly visible, basic changes to the inventory as restricted to employees with a valid login.
+Although the site is publicly visible, basic changes to the inventory are restricted to employees with a valid login.
 Changes to the database beyond basic quantity adjustment are restricted to the developer or anyone else with admin SQL access to the database.